 Related use property—e.g., a piece of artwork donated to an art museum—is deductible at the full fair market value.
 Any other property is deemed nonrelated use property and the deduction would be limited to the lesser of fair market value or your tax basis in the property.

 If the federal income tax charitable deduction claimed for a gift of tangible personal property exceeds $5,000, you must obtain an appraisal from a qualified appraiser and submit a special IRS form with the tax return on which the deduction is claimed.

 A gift in your will or living trust.
-You can leave a legacy at the Unitarian Universalist Association by donating property to us through your will or living trust.
+You can leave a legacy at the Unitarian Universalist Association by donating property to the UUA through your will or living trust.

 A memorial or tribute gift.
-If you have a friend or family member whose life has been touched by the UUA, consider making a gift to us in his or her name.
+If you have a friend or family member whose life has been touched by the UUA, consider making a gift in their name.

 An endowed gift.
 Create an endowment or contribute to one that is already established to ensure that your support of the UUA will last forever.

 A charitable gift annuity.
 You can sometimes use non-income producing property such as valuable stamp and coin collections or works of art in exchange for life payments and a federal income tax charitable deduction.
 The amount of the charitable deduction depends, in part, on whether the donated items are retained by the charity and used for its tax-exempt purpose.